 As a newly hired or promoted Chief Compliance Officer or CCO within an early-stage fintech firm, you may find your new job requirements somewhat disorienting.
-Often, CCOs have extensive compliance experience in other types of organizations, such as more traditional banks, RIAs, broker-dealers, etc., or larger companies that already have robust, well-resourced compliance teams.
-More mature organizations typically have more familiar compliance needs and challenges as well.
+Often, CCOs have extensive experience in other types of organizations, such as more traditional banks, RIAs, broker-dealers, etc., or larger companies that already have robust, well-resourced compliance teams.
+More mature organizations typically have more familiar needs and challenges as well.

 From our experience at InnReg working as a partner with fintech CCOs and carrying out the CCO’s role on a temporary or outsourced basis, we have developed a set of five survival tips that we believe will help you overcome the initial shock and thrive in your new role.

 Tip 1.
 Change Your Mindset: A Fintech’s CCO’s Wide Duties